 1. Improves Heart Health By Lowering Cholesterol and Blood Pressure Levels

-In clinical studies, findings suggest that buckwheat can help lower inflammation and unhealthy cholesterol levels while helping to prevent heart disease.
-Buckwheat nutrition intake is associated with lower serum total cholesterol levels, plus it decreases levels of LDL “bad cholesterol” while increasing HDL “good” cholesterol.
+In clinical studies, findings suggest that buckwheat can help lower inflammation and unhealthy cholesterol levels, thereby helping to prevent cardiovascular disease.
+Intake is associated with lower serum total cholesterol levels, plus it decreases levels of LDL “bad cholesterol” while increasing HDL “good” cholesterol.
 A 2018 review published in the journal Nutrients found that in the majority of studies examined, blood glucose, total cholesterol and triglycerides were significantly decreased following buckwheat interventions compared with controls.

-Rutin, a phytonutrient found in buckwheat, is an important antioxidant for cardiovascular health.
-This phytonutrient supports the circulatory system and helps fight blood pressure and high cholesterol, as does the high fiber content.
+Studies also show that rutin, a phytonutrient found in this seed, is an important antioxidant for cardiovascular health.
+This phytonutrient supports the circulatory system and helps fight high blood pressure and high cholesterol, as does the high fiber content.
 Quercetin is another phenolic metabolite found in this ancient “grain” that in studies has been linked to a reduction of hyperlipidaemia, reduction of blood pressure and improved weight regulation.

 2. Contains Disease-Fighting Antioxidants

-Buckwheat nutrition contains protective phenolic compounds and antioxidants that can help fight cancer or heart disease formation, in addition to supporting brain, liver and digestive health.
+Buckwheat nutrition contains protective phenolic compounds and antioxidants that can help fight cancer or heart disease formation, in addition to supporting brain function, liver function and digestive health.
 Recent studies show that rutin also has potential to be used in the treatment of Alzheimer’s disease.
-Antioxidants, including flavonoids like oligomeric proanthocyanidins are found within buckwheat’s hulls and seeds, plus they are present in ground buckwheat flour.
-(5)
+Antioxidants, including flavonoids like oligomeric proanthocyanidins, are found within the hulls and seeds, plus they are present in ground buckwheat flour.

-Buckwheat’s polyphenolic antioxidants act as therapeutic agents against free-radical damage, also called reactive oxygen species or “oxidative stress.”
+The polyphenolic antioxidants act as therapeutic agents against free radical damage, also called reactive oxygen species or “oxidative stress.”
 Antioxidants support cellular function by protecting DNA from damage and preventing inflammation or cancerous cell formation.

 3. Provides Highly Digestible Protein

-Buckwheat nutrition is a great source of plant-based protein and contains twelve amino acids — the “building blocks of protein” that support energy, growth and muscle synthesis.
-In fact, buckwheat has more protein than any form of rice, wheat, millet or corn.
-Buckwheat grains contains roughly 11–14 grams of protein for every 100 grams, which isn’t as high as quinoa or beans and legumes, but is higher than most whole grains.
+Buckwheat nutrition is a great source of plant-based protein.
+This seed contains 12 amino acids — the “building blocks of protein” that support energy, growth and muscle synthesis.
+In fact, it has more protein than any form of rice, wheat, millet or corn.
+It contains roughly 11–14 grams of protein for every 100 grams, which isn’t as high as seeds like quinoa or most beans and legumes, but it is higher than most whole grains.

 Can you lose weight eating buckwheat?
-This ancient “grain” supplies about six grams of dietary fiber in every one cup serving, which helps to fill you up and hastens the transit of food through the digestive tract (important for regulating bowel movements).
-Buckwheat can even protect the digestive organs from cancer, infection and other negative symptoms by preventing oxidative stress within the digestive tract.
+This ancient “grain” supplies about six grams of dietary fiber in every one-cup serving.
+Fiber helps to fill you up and hastens the transit of food through the digestive tract.
+This is important for regulating bowel movements.
+Buckwheat can even protect the digestive organs from cancer, infection and other negative symptoms by preventing oxidative stress within the colon and digestive tract.

-When researchers from the Department of Food and Nutrition at Bucheon University in Korea tested the effects of buckwheat in animal studies, they observed higher antioxidant activities in the liver, colon and rectum of animals consuming buckwheat.
-Protective glutathione peroxidase and glutathione S-transferase antioxidants were all found in the digestive systems of the animals receiving buckwheat.
-(6)
+When researchers from the Department of Food and Nutrition at Bucheon University in Korea tested the effects of buckwheat in animal studies, they observed higher antioxidant activities in the liver, colon and rectum of animals consuming it.
+Protective glutathione peroxidase and glutathione S-transferase antioxidants were all found in the digestive systems of the animals receiving the seed.

-When buckwheat is fermented to create alcoholic drinks or certain types of sourdough bread, it can also supply valuable probiotics that nourish the digestive tract by transporting healthy bacteria into the gut flora.
-Studies show that consuming fermented buckwheat products can improve the body’s pH level, or the balance between acidity and alkalinity that keeps harmful bacteria and disease from forming.
-(7)
+When buckwheat is fermented to create alcoholic drinks or certain types of sourdough bread, it can act as a valuable prebiotic that nourishes healthy bacteria in the digestive tract.
+Studies show that consuming fermented buckwheat products can improve the body’s pH level — or the balance between acidity and alkalinity — that keeps harmful bacteria and disease from forming.

 5. Can Help Prevent Diabetes

 Compared to many other carbohydrates and whole grains, buckwheat is low on the glycemic index.
-The complex carbohydrates found in buckwheat nutrition are absorbed into the bloodstream slowly, which help you to feel full for longer and support sustainable energy.
-This helps fight imbalances in blood sugar levels that can lead to inflammation, fatigue and even diabetes or metabolic syndrome.
+The complex carbohydrates found in its nutrition are absorbed into the bloodstream slowly.
+This helps you to feel full for longer and supports sustainable energy.
+It also helps fight imbalances in blood sugar levels that can lead to inflammation, fatigue, and even diabetes or metabolic syndrome.

 Research shows us that buckwheat metabolites, such as rutin, may have protective effects in preserving insulin signaling and the ability to help fight insulin resistance.
-Studies found that when diabetic patients consumed buckwheat over a two-month period, they experienced improvements in blood sugar control and reduced insulin resistance without any form of medication.
+Studies found that when diabetic patients consumed this seed over a two-month period, they experienced improvements in blood sugar control and reduced insulin resistance without any form of medication.

 6. Doesn’t Contain Gluten and Is Non-Allergenic

-Buckwheat is very similar in taste, appearance, size and texture to barley but buckwheat nutrition has the advantage of containing zero gluten.
-Buckwheat is safe for anyone with celiac disease or a gluten sensitivity and can stand in place of gluten-containing grains like wheat, wheat berries, barley, rye and oats that are contaminated with gluten, spelt and kamut.
+Buckwheat is very similar in taste, appearance, size and texture to barley — but its nutrition has the advantage of containing zero gluten.
+It is safe for anyone with celiac disease or a gluten sensitivity and can stand in place of gluten-containing grains like wheat, wheat berries, barley, rye and oats that are contaminated with gluten, spelt and kamut.

-Remember, buckwheat isn’t even a grain, it’s actually a seed!
+Remember, it isn’t even a grain — it’s actually a seed!
 Buckwheat and wheat are from completely different botanical families but can be used in many of the same ways.
-Avoiding gluten-containing grains and swapping in buckwheat instead can help prevent digestive disturbances like bloating, constipation, diarrhea and even leaky gut syndrome.
+Avoiding gluten-containing grains and swapping in gluten-free grains instead can help prevent digestive disturbances like bloating, constipation, diarrhea and even leaky gut syndrome.

 7. Supplies Important Vitamins and Minerals

 Still, buckwheat continues to be an important part of the diet in many nations.
 It is now experiencing a resurgence worldwide.
-Today, there are many types of buckwheat grown around the world, but most are harvested in North America.
+Today, there are many types grown around the world, but most are harvested in North America.
 Currently, the most common buckwheat species is Fagopyrum esculentum Moench, which botanists refer to as just “buckwheat” or “sweet buckwheat.”
 It is now most widely consumed in countries including India, China, Japan, Nepal, Canada and Ukraine.

 Look for these types of buckwheat products available in most large groceries stores:

 - Raw buckwheat groats: These are sometimes called buckwheat hulls and are whole seeds that have been unprocessed and dried.
-Find them in many bulk-bin sections of health food stores at an even lower cost than buying packaged buckwheat.
-These are perfect for adding to salads, chili, or making them into sweet dishes like buckwheat, coconut milk and chia seed porridge.
+Find them in many bulk-bin sections of health food stores at an even lower cost than buying packaged products.
+These are perfect for adding to salads, chili or making them into sweet dishes like buckwheat, coconut milk and chia seed porridge.

 - Kasha: This is a type of toasted buckwheat groat that is most popular in Russia.
 Use it in soups, stews or combined with vegetables as a side dish, such as with mushrooms, cabbage or onions.

-One of the best things you can do to improve the absorbability of buckwheat’s nutrients, plus its digestibility, is to sprout buckwheat groats.
-This reduced “antinutrients” that can block a percentage of the vitamins and minerals found in buckwheat.
-Sprouting also reduces enzymes that can make buckwheat hard to digest for some people.
+One of the best things you can do to improve the absorbability of the nutrients, plus its digestibility, is to sprout the hulls (or groats).
+This reduced “antinutrients” that can block a percentage of the vitamins and minerals found in this seed.
+Sprouting buckwheat groats also reduces enzymes that can make it hard to digest for some people.

-To soak and then sprout buckwheat, follow these steps:
+To soak and then sprout, follow these steps:

-- First soak dried buckwheat groats in a big bowl of water between 30 minutes to six hours.
-Then wash and strain dried buckwheat groats.
+- First soak dried hulls in a big bowl of water between 30 minutes to six hours.
+Then wash and strain the dried groats.
 Next leave them out in a dish or shallow bowl, on the countertop or somewhere where they will be exposed to air.